Dharmesh78/Handwritten-Digit-Recognition-using-SVM/README.md

  Then resize each bounding square to a size of 28×28 and dilate it.
  Calculate the HOG features for each bounding square.
 Predict the image using trained classifier, HOG feature vector for each bounding square should be of the same size for which the classifier was trained.

-CHAPTER 6
-CONCLUSION AND FUTURE SCOPE
+                                             6. CONCLUSION AND FUTURE SCOPE

 We presented a system for dealing with such problem.
 The system started by acquiring an image containing digits, this image was digitized using some optical devices and after applying some enhancements and modifications to the digits within the image it can be recognized using feed forward back propagation algorithm.
 The studies were conducted on the Arabic handwriting digits of 10 independent writers who contributed a total of 1300 isolated Arabic digits these digits divided into two data sets: Training 1000 digits, testing 300 digits.
 An overall accuracy meet using this system was 65% on the test data set used.

 We developed a system for Arabic handwritten recognition.
 And we efficiently choose a segmentation method to fit our demands.
 Our system successfully designs and implement a neural network which efficiently go without demands, after that the system are able to understand the Arabic numbers that was written manually by users.